kisangkay/Milestone2_Group62/Project Plan.md

 * Nutrition Breakdown Visualization: The tool will offer graphical representations (e.g., pie charts, bar graphs) of the nutritional content of selected food items.
 * Nutrition Range Filter: Users can filter food items based on specified nutritional ranges, such as calories, fat content, protein levels, etc.
 * Nutrition Level Filter: This feature will allow users to categorize foods into low, mid, and high nutritional levels based on defined thresholds.
+* <span style="color:red"> Analysis of Nutrient Density Visualizer (Additional Feature): Users may examine how three nutrients vary in range of the selected nutrient, for example, how fats or how vitamins range in the selected foods differ. </span>

 Subsystems: The project will be divided into several key subsystems
 * User Interface (UI) Subsystem: Responsible for designing and implementing the graphical user interface.